Generic Name: lisinopril (lye-SIN-oh-pril)

 - Use Zestril with caution in the ELDERLY; they may be more sensitive to its effects.

-- Zestril should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Zestril should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: Zestril may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if Zestril is found in breast milk.
 Do not breast-feed while taking Zestril.